Zewo/APT/README.md

 This is the variable you need to update.
 After updating it, just save the file, move to upper directory and build it.

+# After your upgrade

+After your upgrade, you need to build everything.
+At the end of the build, commit everything and push to the remote repository.
+This step is necessary to upgrade the published debian packages available for download.

 # Adding Debian packages to your system

 Follow this recipe: